themalik-g/XopBot/README.md

  # ⭐️`Star This Repo`
-Give Zenon-bot a star to show your appreciation and support to our team🌟  appreciation,Support.
+Give Zenon-bot a star to show your appreciation and support 🌟 appreciation,Support.